andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 This is a two-part heist.

   * Part 1.
 You will be stealing the government secrets from their vault, then hiding in the building itself.
   * Part 2.
 Once the alarms die down, make a break for it!
-Break out of all four doors.
+Break out of all four doors by taking the Mayor hostage.

 Your **Old Friend** Fixer is not available for this heist.